CRATE TRAINING: teaching manners and house-training by “crate” Method

 Dogs are den animals, preferring the security and coziness of an enclosed or covered area that is all their own.
 When Rascal naps under furniture or curled into a chair, your dog is creating the feeling of a den.

 A crate helps to teach clean “bathroom” habits because dogs do not like to sleep and eliminate in the same place.
 After you teach Rascal to accept the crate as a personal den, you can then gradually teach Rascal to consider your den (your entire home) as off-limits for elimination, too.
-For specific details on housetraining, see SmartHeart pamphlet on puppy training.
+For more specific details on housetraining, see SmartHeart pamphlet on puppy training.

 How do I choose the right crate?

 It is important to select the correct crate for your circumstances.
 Plan ahead; the crate should be ready for Rascal before your dog comes home.
 Crates are available in several sizes and styles.
+See below.

 After I choose it, how do I use the crate to create a den?